HilancoJ/FoundryDomain/README.md

 # FoundryDomain

 Welcome to the **FoundryDomain**.
-A central hub for for tutorials, projects, and operating system resources.
+A central hub for for tutorials, projects and operating system resources.
 This repository serves as a workspace for research, development and technical problem-solving.

 ## 📁 Repository Structure